scottdware/panco/docs/csv_policy.md

 ```

 >*NOTE:* When ran against Panorama, be sure to use the `--location` flag to specify which rulebase to import/create the rules on.
 By default
-> this is the "post" rulebase.
+> this is the "pre" rulebase.

 When you create rules, or want to modify existing values of a rule, you **_DO NOT_** need to have every column that is listed above filled out with a value.
 You still **_NEED_** them to be defined/listed, but they can be empty.